Aravindray/Notes/How-to-do-it.md

 4. Install it (while installing set your root user password)

 **author_notes** Check out this video _How to Install PostgreSQL_ on your google drive directory **My Drive > Videos > How to do it?**

+### How to run psql in terminal on windows 11 with docker container?

+`docker exec -it blog_db psql -U blog`

 ## JavaScript